Posted 6 years ago

-The volunteer provides patient care and support services according to his/her experience and training and in compliance with organization policies.
+At Cardinal Hospice, our volunteers provide top-quality patient care and support services, according to their particular experience and training, in compliance with organization policies.